Volga River Cruise – Moscow to St. Petersburg

 On board there were talks about each stop, Russian history lectures and language lessons, and occasional arts and crafts discussions.
 And, my personal favorite, lunch!

-Our first stop was the town of Uglich in the Yaroslavl Oblast (oblast is similar to State or Province), a town of about 40,000 people.
+Our first stop on our Volga River cruise was the town of Uglich in the Yaroslavl Oblast (oblast is similar to State or Province), a town of about 40,000 people.
 The ship passed through the Uglich Lock as it approached the city.
 We arrived in Uglich at 5:30pm.

 The main attractions are the two churches in the Uglich Kremlin.
 Below is a photo of the most famous of them, the Church of St. Dmitry on The Blood.
 After Ivan the Terrible’s death in 1584 his youngest son Dmitry was banished to Uglich.
 On May 15, 1591 the 10-year-old tsarevich Dmitry, the last heir of Ivan the Terrible, was found dead with this throat cut in the palace courtyard.
 The tsar’s chief advisor Boris Godunov was suspected of foul play, but Dmitry’s death was ruled an accident.
 As Dmitry was the last scion of the ancient Rurik dynasty, his death lead to the crisis in Russian history known as the Time of Troubles.

 In 1690 the Church of St. Dmitry on the Blood was built on the spot where Dmitry was murdered.

 Our boat docked across the channel from the Kremlin adjacent to another boat that had already docked.
 We’d see this at several other places – to disembark, we’d walk through the middle of the other ship.